 Skip to main content

-Kincaid’s statement on Protecting Women’s Sports and Sex Based Privacy
+Kincaid’s Statement on Protecting Women’s Sports and Sex‑Based Privacy – WA‑01

-Kincaid: WA-01 Protecting Women’s Sports and Sex Based Privacy
+Kincaid: Protecting Women's Sports and Sex-Based Privacy in Washington's 1st District

-Women and girls are entitled to fair athletic competition, physical safety, and personal privacy in sex-segregated environments.
-These protections are grounded in long standing principles of equality and security.
-Upholding them is both a matter of fairness and of maintaining public trust in the integrity of institutions that serve them.
+Women and girls are entitled to fair athletic competition, physical safety, and personal privacy in sex segregated environments.
+These protections are grounded in long-standing principles of equality and security.
+Upholding them is both a matter of basic fairness and of maintaining public trust in the institutions that serve women and girls.

-This effort is not about exclusion it is about establishing clear, consistent standards that safeguard women’s opportunities, dignity, and rights.
+This effort is not about exclusion.
+It is about establishing clear, consistent standards that safeguard women's opportunities, dignity, and rights and about having the courage to say so plainly when others will not.

 Policy Priorities

-Women’s sports exist to promote equitable athletic competition and to preserve opportunities scholarships, records, roster spots, and safety that would otherwise be compromised.
+Women's sports exist to promote equitable athletic competition and to preserve the opportunities scholarships, records, roster spots, and physical safety that would otherwise be compromised without distinct, protected categories.

 To maintain these purposes, I support federal and state policies that:

-• Establish uniform eligibility standards for governing bodies, schools, and athletic associations to prevent inconsistent or improvised rules.
+• Establish uniform eligibility standards for governing bodies, schools, and athletic associations, preventing the inconsistent and improvised rules that currently create confusion and unfairness

 Every athlete deserves safety, respect, and a level playing field.
-Fair competition requires distinct categories that reflect biological realities while ensuring all students are treated with integrity and respect.
+Fair competition requires distinct categories that reflect biological realities, while ensuring that all students are treated with integrity and dignity.

 I support policies that:

-• Protect sex based privacy in high sensitivity environments.
+• Protect sex based privacy in high sensitivity environments where women and girls are most vulnerable

-• Provide reasonable accommodations, such as single occupancy or private use spaces, ensuring that all individuals have dignified options without compromising protections for women.
+• Provide reasonable accommodations such as single occupancy or private use spaces that ensure all individuals have dignified options without compromising protections for women

 Federal Action and Legislative Commitment

-Many relevant rules are set at the state and local levels, but Congress retains clear authority in areas involving civil rights enforcement, federal funding, and national policy consistency.
+Many relevant rules are set at the state and local level, but Congress retains clear authority in areas involving civil rights enforcement, federal funding, and national policy consistency.
+That authority must be used.

-• Advance clear federal guidance reaffirming Title IX protections for women’s sports and reducing uncertainty for educational institutions.
+• Advance clear federal guidance reaffirming Title IX protections for women's sports and reducing the legal uncertainty that currently leaves educational institutions without direction

-• Defend open discourse and free expression so that parents, educators, and athletes can voice their perspectives without fear of reprisal.
+• Defend open discourse and free expression so that parents, educators, and athletes can voice their perspectives without fear of professional retaliation or social punishment

 Commitment to Clarity, Fairness, and Dignity